TPM-Based Certificates for AAMW and SSL/TLS

 -

 Provides confidentiality.
-Data sent is encrypted and only visible to the server and client.
+Helps encrypt the data and visible only to the server and client.

 -

 Provides integrity.
-Ensures that the data has not been modified during the transfer.
+Ensures that the data remains unmodified during the transfer.

 How Does a Conventional SSL/TLS Certificate Work?